TheEliForbes/cronus-monitoring/scripts/README.md

 `"select+some+query+string"` Shows data depending on the inputted IFQL query.

-This will query the Influx database for all given options, predefined or otherwise.
+Query the Influx database for all supplied options, predefined or otherwise.

 ### echoGrafanaIP.sh

 `./echoGrafanaIP.sh [-s|--start]`

-This will display the current IP of the Grafana service.
+Display the current IP of the Grafana service.
 Optional `-s|--start` flag to start Grafana using Firefox.

 ### generateDashboards.sh

 `./generateDashboards.sh`

-This dynamically generates and imports various dashboards for each node in your Kubernetes cluster.
+Dynamically generate and import various dashboards for each node in your Kubernetes cluster.